ooni/probe-cli/internal/experiment/webconnectivity/README.md

 2. TLS handshake;

-3. additionally, the first task to handshake also performs a GET request to fetch a webpage _iff_ the input URL was `https://...`
+3. additionally, the first task to handshake also performs a GET request to fetch a webpage _iff_ the input URL was `https://...` (we cannot GET for all connections, because that would be `websteps` and would require a different data format).

-If fetching the webpage returns a redirection, we start a new DNS task passing it the redirect URL as the new URL to measure.
+If fetching the webpage returns a redirect, we start a new DNS task passing it the redirect URL as the new URL to measure.
 We do not call the test helper again when this happens, though.
 The Web Connectivity test helper already follows the whole redirect chain, so we would need to change the test helper to get information on